cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.4v0.1
 Agencies SHALL NOT allow viewers and commenters to download, print, and copy files.

 - _Rationale:_ Downloading and removing a file from the GWS tenant bypasses all access control settings, increasing the risk of data leakage.
-By preventing the sharing of these externally downloaded files, the risk of internal documents from being distributed outside the organization without explicit consent and approval is decreased
+By preventing the sharing of these externally downloaded files, the risk of internal documents from being distributed outside the organization without explicit consent and approval is decreased.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping